SalasDelil/todo-list-app/README.md

 ## Features

 - Add tasks to the list
+- Edit tasks by clicking the edit button
-- Remove tasks by clicking the delete button next to each task
+- Remove tasks by clicking the delete button

 ## Instructions for Running